HazenBabcock/brigl/doc/source/options.rst

   var builder = new BRIGL.Builder("parts/", {ajaxMethod:"jquery"});

 * ``forceLowercase`` : Forces partname to lowercase when downloading them from the server.
 Useful if you have inconsistencies in part name case.
 Default is false.
-* ``dontUseSubfolders`` : As explained in the installation, avoid using subfolders for parts.
-Default is false.
+* ``dontUseSubfolders`` : Use "true" if you performed a simple installation and your parts directory structure is the same as the LDraw standard.
+Use "false" if you performed the advanced installation and your parts directory structure has been optimized for BRIGL.
-* ``ajaxMethod`` : choose which library to use for ajax calls.
+* ``ajaxMethod`` : Choose which library to use for ajax calls.
 Valid values are "jquery" and "prototype".
 Defaults is "prototype".

 loadModelBy..
 ~~~~~~~~~~~~~